gravitee-io/gravitee-api-management/docs/management-api-documentation.md

 You can set a page to be a *homepage* by clicking on the *house* button.
 API homepage will be visible in the Portal main page of the API.

 You can also configure a page by clicking on the *settings* button.
 Page's configuration let you fetch page's content from an external resource such as Git repositories, or HTTP urls.
+In this case, you can configure an automatic fetch to refresh your pages periodically (see Auto Fetch here after).

 (+) button let you create a new documentation page.